Venice

 Learning outcomes

-On successful completion of this module, you will be able to:
+Colosseum in Rome On successful completion of this module, you will be better prepared to:

-• Respond to and produce a basic range of spoken language in very familiar contexts
+• respond to and produce a basic range of spoken language in very familiar contexts;

-• Respond to and produce simple written texts
+• respond and produce simple written texts;

-• Demonstrate the relevant level of intercultural awareness in your handling of everyday social interactions in Italian and your use of language
+• demonstrate the relevant level of intercultural awareness in your handling of everyday social interactions in Italian and your use of language;

-• Engage with a basic range of digital language-learning tools to support your production
+• engage with a basic range of digital language-learning tools to support your production.

 Indicative core content